mr-wolf-rsh/customer-app/README.md

 ## Contributing

-TAll sorts of suggestions are welcome.
+All sorts of suggestions are welcome.
 This has academic purposes only, it may have vulnerabilities.

 ## License